ππ¦ fimod β the data shaper CLI

 - Built-in helpers (

-re_*,dp_*,it_*,hs_*,msg_*,gk_*,env_subst) are implemented in Rust to complement Monty's limited stdlib.
+re_*,dp_*,it_*,hs_*,tpl_*,msg_*,gk_*,env_subst) are implemented in Rust as part of fimod's data-shaping API.
 In particular, regex functions use fancy-regex syntax (Rust/PCRE2 flavour), not Python'sremodule β see Built-ins β Regex.

 Regex: Fimod built-ins vs Monty's re module